Analysis

 Reporting describes supplementary guidance for particular sectors: healthcare, finance, education, and government services, each tailored to the risks and existing rules in that domain.

 It's worth being straight about this one.
 We could not verify a single AI framework that bundles all four as integrated sector guides.
-In reality these are separate instruments: the TGA handles healthcare AI as Software as a Medical Device, APRA and ASIC cover finance, there's a dedicated framework for AI in higher education, and an AI in Government Policy for the public sector.
+In reality these are separate instruments: the TGA handles healthcare AI as Software as a Medical Device (opens in a new tab), APRA and ASIC cover finance, there's a dedicated framework for AI in higher education, and an AI in Government Policy for the public sector.
 The "bundled" framing conflates materials that were actually issued separately.

 The healthcare angle is directionally right even if the exact wording is hard to pin to one document.
-AI diagnostic tools in Australia are regulated as Software as a Medical Device under the TGA, which does demand medical-device-style validation.
-On the finance side, APRA has tied AI risk back to existing prudential standards and ASIC enforces conduct under the Corporations Act, so the underlying alignment holds, even though a dedicated "finance guidance" chapter inside one unified framework isn't something we could confirm.
+AI diagnostic tools in Australia are regulated as Software as a Medical Device under the TGA (opens in a new tab), which does demand medical-device-style validation.
+On the finance side, APRA has tied AI risk back to existing prudential standards and ASIC enforces conduct under the Corporations Act (opens in a new tab), so the underlying alignment holds, even though a dedicated "finance guidance" chapter inside one unified framework isn't something we could confirm.
 The broader point stands: AI doesn't sit in a regulatory vacuum.
 It plugs into frameworks that already cover much of the risk.

 Comparison with the EU Approach